MattDodsonEnglish/docs/readme.md

 ### RTL

 *RTL* means right to left.
-Turning on RTL lets the theme show content in languages that are written from right to left, like Arabic or Hebrew.
+Turning on RTL makes the theme readable for languages that are written from right to left, like Arabic or Hebrew.

 To enable the RTL option, open the `default.hbs` file and change line ***10*** to `{{> compiled/inline-css-rtl }}`.